Got it and don't need it? Flog it! Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 flog old gold

 “Sell unwanted gold for CASH!”
-TV, mags and billboard ads pulse with promises, yet rarely seem to live up to their promises.
+TV, mags and billboard ads pulse with promises, yet rarely seem to live up to them.

-However, amid the scrap are shining examples – meaning £15 per 9ct stud earrings and £85 per 18ct gold ring are possible.
-Full tips on avoiding rip-offs and making the most cash are in the Gold Selling guide.
+However, amid the scrap are shining examples – meaning £100s for old jewellery is possible.
+Full tips on avoiding rip-offs and making the most cash in Gold Selling.

 Up to £300 for an old mobile